canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She squirms; twists to face me again.
 "Sure.
 But, in sports manga, their special power is always just tenacity, isn't it?
 They're usually a huge idiot who's maybe good at like one thing at most.
 But they keep trying and getting beat up and trying again, until eventually people respect them."

 "Heh, there's probably a sports manga about computer games."
 I glance down at my laptop, Blender open still to a hand all tattooed in lurid weight-paint gradients.
-"We can search mangadex.
+"We can search some scansites.
 I bet there's a dozen that are all about, you know, moe girls playing competitive FPSes."

 Violet flops backwards into my lap, dispelling thoughts of the laptop.
 I let my hand move to stroke her cheek gently.
 Her mind is working on something, though, not to be distracted, like a doggirl with a bone.
-Watch the speculars on her eyes and try to imagine it.
+So I watch the speculars on her eyes and do my best to imagine.

 "That's not it, though..." she's saying.
 "I mean, it's sort of 'it'.
 Like, sports manga is usually trying to explain the sport to you, right?
 It's trying to say, here's why you should care about this.
 Welcome to that special interest.
 But it can't get too far into the weeds with it."

 "I don't know about that.
 Do you remember the one about mahjong where the girls just get bigger and bigger boobs for the entire run, so it goes from just like regular manga to full-on fetish art?
 But it's still all about mahjong?"

-She laughs.
-"Well, OK.
-I guess the mahjong boobs one is pretty out there.
+That gets a little laugh.
+"Well, OK!
+Sure, I guess <cite>Saki</cite> is pretty out there.
 But... it's still gotta follow the formula right?
 If it's too esoteric, it won't sell."

 "Hm."
 Yes, hm.
 "Do you ever kinda worry our game is like that?
 We've gone too deep."